Like a cake with no frosting or an ice cream sundae without a cherry on top, a timber frame cannot become a real home

-Timber Frames are designed to take advantage of natural lighting from the sun, but in the evening the spaces can become quite dark.
-When designing your home, it is important to wash the frame with accent lighting, which is typically done by installing up-lighting.
-Additionally, mood lighting can be created using light fixtures such as floor lamps, hanging lanterns, and table top lights will create mood lighting.
-Remember to install lighting to showcase your most prized pieces to help put focus on the items.
+Even though timber frames are designed to take advantage of natural lighting from the sun, in the evening the spaces can become quite dark.
+When designing your home, it is important to wash (softly light up) the frame with accent lighting; this is typically done by installing up-lighting.
+Additionally, mood lighting can be created using light fixtures such as floor lamps, hanging lanterns, and tabletop lights.

 The Personal Touch

-Your regional project manager will ask you questions like these to make sure that we design the home to orient the spaces to what is most important to you.
-When you start to plan with our architect, we will send you a questionnaire to ensure that we discover all of the details of your dream before we get started.
+Your regional project manager will ask you similar questions to make sure that your home is oriented towards any and all focal points.
+As one of the first steps when you begin planning with our architect, we will send you a questionnaire to ensure that we discover every detail of your dream design.

 Think Global, Decorate Local

-Your new timber framed home shouldn’t just duplicate another residence.
+Your new timber framed home shouldn’t look like “just another timber framed home.”
 Let it shine with its own identity.
-Like any art form, the style of a home has specific elements that make the design what it is based on regional geography, historical time periods, and modern design trends.
-You can take pieces of these elements and incorporate them into the design of your dream home.
+Like any art form, the style of a home is heavily influenced by regional geography, historical time periods, and modern design trends.
+You can select which elements to incorporate into the unique design of your dream home.

-When you are planning the design of your home, it is important to understand that you can moderate a style of home to fit in the region that you choose.
-In other words, it is okay to build an Adirondack style home in the Berkshires with additional elements of a Great Camp style home.
+When designing your home, it is important to understand that you can modify any style of home to fit in the region that you choose.
+In other words, it is okay to build an Adirondack Cottage home in the Berkshires with additional elements of a Great Camp home.